Rugby Club Châteaurenard

 The Rugby club Châteaurenard is a French rugby union based in Châteaurenard.

-It's playing in the Fédérale 1, the third level of French rugby union.
+They currently compete in the Fédérale 1 competition, the fifth division of French rugby union.

 History

 The RC Châteaurenard, is one of the most ancient rugby club in his region, andborbn after the merging of Stade Châteaurenardais and Gallia' in 1945.
 After a raising in their results, the clan arrived in the second division championship in the 5o's (never relegated) reaching the first division (Groupe A) in 1993-94.